COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ---

 ## 🧠 Reflection on Current Cycle (Week 5)
-Following on from last week’s reflection, which highlighted our strong working bond, this week we demonstrated effective teamwork in the development of the **DFD design** based on our project requirements including the necessary aspects for each level.
-The progress made reflects how well we are starting to align as a group.
-However, there were also some communication challenges — for instance, certain members began working on parts of the DFD diagram without realizing it had already been completed.
-This overlap shows that while collaboration is improving, we still need clearer coordination and task assignment to avoid duplicated work or ensure that people now that a certian task in underway by one of the team members in the future.
+This week we demonstrated this week we demonstrated effective teamwork in the development of the **DFD design** based on our project requirements which we submitted in week 4 making sure to include the necessary requiremnets for both **level 0** and **level 1**, which included the external actors and the way in which the data flowed from our backend to the frontend **(UI)** and at the same time, One thing I noticed is that now we have finally settle into assumed roles.
+To conclude this weeks reflection one thing I noticed is that we had one small issue in terms of communication task this week which was that one of the team members created both level 0 and level 1 without informing the other teams members that they had finished the graphs, Moving forward we are going to introucde a system in dicord server to ensure that everyone knows who is currently working on what task, to prevent duplicate task or code.

 ---

 ## 🧠 Reflection on Past Cycle (Week 4)
 Looking back at **Week 4**, our team developed a better understanding of each member’s working style, which helped us stay more consistent with the assignment of tasks.
 This improved coordination allowed us to finalize our **project requirements** in a timely manner.
-In my view, Week 4 marked a turning point where the team really began to “click,” laying the groundwork for smoother collaboration in the following weeks.
+In my view, Week 4 marked a turning point where the team really began to **“click”**, laying the groundwork for smoother collaboration in the following weeks for this project

 ---